jvandemo/angular-contentful/README.md

 Angular-contentful automatically resolves linked content for you.

-If the contentful API response includes linked content such as linked entries or linked assets, they are automatically attached to their parent content for maximum convenience.
+If the Contentful API response includes linked content such as linked entries or linked assets, they are automatically attached to their parent content for maximum convenience.

 Suppose you have a collection of dogs that have an image linked to them, you can now access the image